maiskt/hackathon.github.io/01-Identifying-Charcteristics.Rmd

 |**Uganda**         |$\checkmark$  |$\checkmark$  |$\checkmark$  |$\checkmark$  |$\checkmark$  |              |

-Each individual survey dataset also includes the following variables:

 ## WEIGHT
 This is the survey weight to use in analyses.
 Each survey dataset contains its own set of weights.
 The weight, when implemented, increases or increases the influence of a specific subgroup based on sample size.
 Weights were originally calculated in proportion to key regional or demographic census data.